SEBASTIÀ PERIS (BARITONE

-Sebastià Peris i Marco was born in 1989 in Tavernes Blanques in Valencia, Spain.
-At age eight, he made his first foray into music, playing percussion in a musical ensemble in his hometown.
-Years later while studying economy at the Universidad de Valencia, however, he discovered his true calling as an operatic vocalist and was granted admission to study singing at the prestigious Conservatorio Superior de Música Joaquín Rodrigo in Valencia.
-Currently, he continues his work there under the tutelage of singing professor, Patricia Llorens, and receives additional technical guidance from Spanish baritone, Enrique Baquerizo.
+Sebastià Peris (Tavernes Blanques- Valencia,1989) made his first foray into music at the age of eight playing percussion in a musical ensemble in his hometown.
+Years later while studying economy at the Universidad de Valencia, however, he discovered his true calling as an operatic vocalist and was granted admission to study singing at the prestigious Conservatorio Superior de Música Joaquín Rodrigo in Valencia under the tutelage of singing professor, Patricia Llorens.

-Peris i Marco has participated in masterclasses with maestri of note including Carlos Chausson, Ana Luisa Chova, Ana María Sánchez, Ofelia Sala, Enedina Lloris, Roberto Scandiuzzi, Joan Pons, Helen Donath, and Linda Watson.
+Peris has participated in masterclasses with maestri of note including Carlos Chausson, Ana Luisa Chova, Roberto Scandiuzzi, Joan Pons, Peter Seiffert and Helen Donath.

 His repertory as a soloist in symphonic works includes Beethoven's Symphony No. 9 in D minor, Fauré's Requiem, both the Johannes-Passion and the Matthäus-Passion by Bach, Rossini's Petite Messe Solennelle, Schubert's G Major Mass, and Händel's Messiah.

-He has worked with such stage directors and conductors as José Carlos Plaza, Graham Vick, Emilio Sagi, Paco Azorín, Guillermo García-Calvo, Martín Baeza- Rubio, Enrique García Asensio, Cristóbal Soler, Victor Pablo Pérez, Axel Kober, among others.
+He has worked with such stage directors and conductors as Graham Vick, José Carlos Plaza, Emilio Sagi, Paco Azorín, Christof Loy; Enrique García Asensio, John Nelson, Asher Fisch, Victor Pablo Pérez, Paul Daniel, and Axel Kober, among others.